National University of Ireland (constituency): Dáil Éireann

+TDs

 Seanad Éireann

 Article 18.4 of the Constitution of Ireland adopted in 1937, provided that the National University of Ireland would have three seats in the new Seanad Éireann.
 The Seanad Electoral (University Members) Act 1937 gave effect to this constitutional provision, with graduates of the National University of Ireland entitled to elect Senators by single transferable vote.
 The first Seanad election took place in 1938, and thereafter elections to the Seanad take place within 90 days of the dissolution of the Dáil.
 The Seventh Amendment, adopted in 1979, allows for a redistribution of the six university seats among the Dublin University, the National University of Ireland, and any other institutions of higher education in the State which do not have representation.
-No legislation followed since to make any such change.
+The establishment of separate universities from the NUI Colleges was under consideration in the late 1970s, and the Seventh Amendment was introduced so that the reference to the NUI in the Constitution would not inhibit any reforms and graduates of NUI and ex-NUI institutions could elect senators.
+Ultimately the NUI was not abolished (but reformed to be a federal institution).

+Graduates who are Irish citizens are required to register to vote and the election is conducted by postal vote.
+There is no residency requirement for voters, so those living abroad can participate.
 Political party labels do not appear on Seanad election ballot papers.

+Under the Seanad Electoral (University Members) (Amendment) Act 2024, the 2025 Seanad election to the 27th Seanad was the last general election for the National University constituency and the Dublin University constituency.
+At Seanad general elections held after 31 March 2025, the two university constituencies will be substituted by a new six-seat Higher Education constituency, enfranchising graduates from all institutions of higher education recognised under the Higher Education Act 2022.
+If a vacancy occurs during the 27th Seanad in the National University constituency, the electorate will be NUI graduates on the Higher Education constituency register of electors.